31 Jul 2014

 • Repetition

-Minimalist Photography = Minimalism (as a concept) + Visual Art (the art of making something visually appealing within a particular landscape/frame).
+Minimalist Photography = Minimalism + Visual Art

-OK, Enough of Theory, Now, lets take an Example of a Minimalist Photograph that I took, with the use of some basic Minimalist Photography principles and Negative Space.
+OK, enough of theory, now, let's take an example of a Minimalist Photograph that I took, with the use of some basic Minimalist Photography principles and Negative Space.

 Minimalist Photography by © Prakash Ghai

-If you see above, the subject Pieces of Broken Glass on a boundary wall is placed in the bottom 1/3rd of the frame, while 2/3rd of the frame (top) is left empty.
-That empty space is Negative Space and it is used primarily to make the eyes lead to the subject.
+If you see above, the subject pieces of broken glass on a boundary wall is placed in the bottom 1/3rd of the frame, while 2/3rd of the frame (top) is left empty.

 Minimalist Photography Camera Gear